christophergillard9696-lgtm/christophergillard9696-lgtm/README.md

 # 🌑 App Development:

-[Weighty:](https://github.com/christophergillard9696-lgtm/Weighty/blob/main/README.md) A simple Barbell calculator app to save your brain the trouble when you're visiting the gym early in the morning.
+[Weighty:](https://github.com/christophergillard9696-lgtm/Weighty/blob/main/README.md) A simple Barbell calculator app to save your brain the trouble when you're visiting the gym.